Uncovering the Effects of the Zero Lower Bound with an Endogenous Financial Wedge

 Date Written: February 15, 2019

-How important is the effect of the interest rate Zero Lower Bound (ZLB) on the severity of the U.S. Great Recession?
-We tackle this question using an incomplete markets New Keynesian model, with a ZLB on the nominal interest rate and a borrowing constraint tied to asset price.
-We solve the model with recurrent aggregate shocks and the two occasionally binding constraints using a novel global method.
-The financial wedge, which is commonly assumed to be exogenous in the existing literature, corresponds to an endogenous multiplier on the borrowing constraint and is partly driven by the binding ZLB.
-The binding ZLB exacerbates the financial crisis through its interaction with the Fisherian asset price deflation and asset fire-sale vicious cycles, tightening the borrowing constraint and leading to a significant increase in the financial wedge.
+We study the effects of the Zero Lower Bound (ZLB) on the severity of financial crises using an incomplete markets New Keynesian model with two occasionally binding constraints: a ZLB on the nominal interest rate and a borrowing constraint tied to an asset price.
+The model's financial wedge corresponds to an endogenous multiplier on the borrowing constraint.
+Binding ZLB exacerbates financial crises through its interaction with the asset fire-sale vicious cycle, driving up the financial wedge.
 Our results offer a novel reinterpretation of the negligible effect of the ZLB in representative agent New Keynesian models with exogenous wedges.

-Keywords: Zero Lower Bound, Asset Fire-Sale, Global Solution
+Keywords: Zero Lower Bound, Fisherian Asset Price Deflation, Global Solution

 JEL Classification: C60, E20, E30, E40, E50, G11